VerifyTests/DiffEngine/docs/mdsource/diff-tool.source.md

 ## MaxInstancesToLaunch

-By default a maximum of 5 diff tool instances will be launched.
+By default a maximum of 5 tool instances will be launched.
 This prevents a change that break many test from causing too much load on a machine.

 This value can be changed: